turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-8-tests.md

 ## Puzzle service tests (PZS)

 - [x] US8-PZS-1: It should call axios get with the correct url
-- [ ] US8-PZS-2: It should throw err if post rejects with standard error object
+- [x] US8-PZS-2: It should throw err if get rejects with standard error object
 - [ ] US8-PZS-3: It should throw err?.response?.data where validation error received
 - [ ] US8-PZS-4: It should return response data where axios resolves